hoto17296/hubot-middleware-kuromoji/README.md

 Add `"hubot-middleware-kuromoji"` to your `external-scripts.json`

 ## Usage
-You can use tokenized sentence from `msg.message.tokenized`.
+You can use tokenized sentence from `msg.message.tokenized`

 ``` coffee
 module.exports = (robot) ->